Do Go On - 425 - The WWI Christmas Truce

 Let me try.

-And just we'll hold your hand through it.
+And Jess will hold your hand through it.

 Okay, so we got four inductees this week.